 The Bachelor of Health Sciences (Principles of Physiotherapy)/Master of Physiotherapy program builds on Flinders University's strengths in musculoskeletal medicine.

 This program will provide you with the physiotherapy knowledge and skills required to become registered and work as a physiotherapist.

 Supervised clinical placements including rural and remote placements will enable you to develop a sound basis for professional practice.

 What will I study?

 Refer to the course rule.

-The course has been developed with reference to the competency standards and requirements for optometry as published by the Optometry Board of Australia and the Optometry Council of Australia and New Zealand.
+The course has been developed with reference to the competency standards and requirements for physiotherapy as published by the Australian Council of Physiotherapy.
+More information...

 Flinders also offers a range of special access schemes.